indranil-sscu/cd224-spring/readme.md

 * __Assignments:__ Problem sets that help reinforce the concepts learned in each module.

 ## Assignments
 Assignments need to be submitted via Microsoft Teams.
+All homeworks have to submitted in a zip file.
+The zipped file has to be named: Yourname_HW<#>.zip The directory that this opens has to be named Yourname_HW<#>.
+This directory should contain a subdirectory for each homework problem – numbered according to the problem number.
+In each of the subdirectories, you have to submit the source code as well as the output of the program.

 ## Resources
 Here are some useful resources to help you with Python programming and numerical methods: